fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/multi-journal-entries.md

   - Financial reports
 ---

-Multi Journal entries in Fiskl allow you to create multiple debit and credit entries across different accounts and currencies in a single transaction.
+Multi journal entries in Fiskl allow you to create multiple debit and credit entries across different accounts and currencies in a single transaction.
 This powerful feature is particularly useful for accountants and businesses dealing with complex, multi-currency transactions.

 <details>
 <summary>Why are multi journal entries important?</summary>